snowe36/bgc_atlas/README.md

 ## Limitations

-- Scores reflect **architecture** or **learned embedding** divergence, not proven new chemistry
+- Scores reflect **architecture** or **learned embedding** divergence, not proven new chemistry or evolutionary innovation
+- The myxobacteria enrichment is novelty *relative to this representation*; lineage-specific “biosynthetic grammar” is an interpretation of that geometric pattern, not a direct evolutionary measurement
-- Architecture novelty correlates moderately with cluster size (Spearman **0.55**); the learned hero config largely removes this, but that alone is not discovery signal
+- Architecture novelty correlates moderately with cluster size (Spearman **0.55**); the ≤60-gene control and learned hero config address this, but size is not the only possible confound
 - Neither architecture nor contrastive novelty yet forecasts which entries enter MIBiG next
 - Novelty rankings are **representation-dependent** (hashed vs ESM2 vs learned barely agree at the top)
 - SupCon class-recovery numbers use class labels in training — do not overclaim them as unsupervised structure recovery